eromatiya/the-glorious-dotfiles/README.md

 ## Floppy - Workflow
 + https://youtu.be/GeBrIwxmdx4

+## Announcement!
++ I have create a repo for the widgets I have wrote during ricing these setups.
+Right now, the repo only has the `dynamic wallpaper` widget.
+It changes wallpaper based on time.
+My next target is the notification center.
+Check it out [here](https://github.com/ilovecookieee/awesome-glorious-widgets).

 ## My Current Theme
 | Floppy | Preview |
 | --- | --- |